pavneet-kaur1/Weather_App/README.md

 # Weather_App
 This is simple weather app created by me using HTML, CSS and Javascript.
-<a href= "https://home.openweathermap.org/"> OpenWeatherMap API is used in this application.
+<a href= "https://home.openweathermap.org/"> OpenWeatherMap</a> API is used in this application.